 How do you fit into Swarthmore College?
 Are you an academic department?

-The directors of the Aydelotte Foundation have been drawn from its faculty, our Senior Associate Director is a member of the administrative staff of the institution, and our current offices are on the second floor of Parrish Hall, right next to Admissions.
+The directors of the Aydelotte Foundation have been drawn from its faculty, our Associate Director is a member of the administrative staff of the institution, and our current offices are on the second floor of Parrish Hall, right next to Admissions.
 So we’re definitely a proud part of Swarthmore College.
 At the same time, our mission stands somewhat outside the everyday business of college administration and teaching, and we have a strong interest in connecting to academic institutions that are very unlike Swarthmore.
 To some extent, we think we are somewhat sui generis and we want to be seen as such.

 What's Aydelotte?
 Is that a person?

 Frank Aydelotte was the president of Swarthmore College from 1921 to 1940.
 He had a major impact not just on Swarthmore but on higher education as a whole.
 His signature initiative at Swarthmore was the Honors Program, influenced in part by Aydelotte’s excitement about his encounter with the early Rhodes Scholarship at Oxford University.
 Aydelotte’s vision of Honors at Swarthmore emphasized wide-ranging seminars that crossed multiple disciplines and provided a life-shaping challenge to intellectually ambitious students.
 He went on to head the Institute for Advance Study at Princeton, where he took up Abraham Flexner’s interest in the “usefulness of uselessness”, a sense that liberal education needed to make room for basic research that had no obvious or immediate application.
 Our founding donor, James Lovelace, felt that Aydelotte was an inspirational figure with a strong connection to Swarthmore who was dedicated to trying new programs and thinking about the history and future of liberal education, and therefore just right for the name of our organization.